Misc. Notes

 After his remova; the postoffice was kept for a time on the opposite corner towards McGibbon’s mill, which building was afterwards burned.
 When “Goergian Bay” block was built the post office was removed there and kept in the premises now occupied by the Bank of Toronto branch till the present post office builing was erected.

-The present occupant of the office, Mr JS Darling is closely related to Mr Hamilton, being a sister’s son, and served his apprenticeship with him.
+Mr JS Darling is closely related to Mr Hamilton, being a sister’s son, and served his apprenticeship with him.
 This, in this year of grace 1912, the office has been continuously in the Hamilton family ofr 82 years.” (end of chapter)